JanHerca/urantiapedia/output/wikijs/en/article/Ken_Glasziou/Patience_a_Millennium_is_1000_Years.md

 </figure>

 > “_Mechanical inventions and the dissemination of knowledge are modifying civilization; certain economic adjustments and social changes are imperative if cultural disaster is to be avoided. ***This new and oncoming social order will not settle down complacently for a millennium.*** The human race must become reconciled to a procession of changes, adjustments, and readjustments.
-Mankind is on the march toward a new and unrevealed planetary destiny._” ([Paper 99, Section 1](/en/The_Urantia_Book/99#p1_1))
+Mankind is on the march toward a new and unrevealed planetary destiny._” (<a id="a36_456"></a>[Paper 99, Section 1](/en/The_Urantia_Book/99#p1_1))

 Human evolution proceeds at a snail’s pace.
 In fact further genetic improvement of the human race has probably ceased, and is not likely to resume until acceptable selection criteria are agreed upon.
 Even then, it may take thousands of years before significant improvement is achieved.
 Hence, in referring to a millennium of change, the revelators must be speaking dominantly about changes to the mores of human society—which are dependent on changes to the individuals that constitute a society.

 Perhaps it is the Eastern rather than the Western world that is destined to bring us the necessary changes—for there is a very deeply embedded “thinking pattern” indigenous to the western world which is highly resistant to change.
 The revelators refer to such patterns as “universe” or “concept” frames.

 > _Partial, incomplete, and evolving intellects would be helpless in the master universe, would be unable to form the first rational thought pattern, were it not for the innate ability of all mind, high or low, to form a universe frame in which to think.
 If mind cannot fathom conclusions, if it cannot penetrate to true origins, then will such mind unfailingly postulate conclusions and invent origins that it may have a means of logical thought within the frame of these mind-created postulates.
-And while such universe frames for creature thought are indispensable to rational intellectual operations, they are, without exception, erroneous to a greater or lesser degree._ ([UB 115:1.1](/en/The_Urantia_Book/115#p1_1))
+And while such universe frames for creature thought are indispensable to rational intellectual operations, they are, without exception, erroneous to a greater or lesser degree._ (<a id="a42_677"></a>[UB 115:1.1](/en/The_Urantia_Book/115#p1_1))

 Perhaps mainly due to the influence of the ancient Greeks, Westerners mainly think in a “yes or no,” “on or off,” “this or that,” “either/or” mode of thinking that chooses between incompatible alternatives.
 But in the Eastern world, “both this and that” is the more usual way of considering reality.